 Please note: Though we take the utmost care with all submitted documentation, we cannot be responsible for files that have been sent either corrupted, incomplete, or beyond the maximum size accepted by our system.
 Therefore, we highly advise you to check and double check your PDF documents before uploading.

-Evaluation criteria for the portfolios and essays
+Evaluation criteria for the portfolio and the personal position statement:

-Applicants will only be evaluated once during an academic year; it is not possible to send new documents for re-evaluation in the same academic year.
+Applications will only be evaluated once during an academic year; it is not possible to send new documents for re-evaluation in the same academic year.

 Step 1: Submission

 Selected applicants will receive an interview invitation by email.

 Interviewed applicants will receive a final decision.

 Berlage students: If successful you will be asked to submit non-refundable deposit fee.

 Payment of the tuition fee, and if applicable the living expenses, is part of the admissions proces.
 The deadline for payment is 1 July (23:59 CEST) in order to be enrolled in the program.
 Information on tuition fee and finances can be found here.
 For the payment procedure of The Berlage, please contact: email@example.com.

 After reviewing your application, the admissions committee may invite you to an interview.
 Interviews are by invitation only and conducted by a member of the admissions committee, who will have thoroughly read your entire application package.
 The invitation will be sent by email.
 Interviews are conducted via Zoom or, when logistically possible, held in person in Delft.
 Following the interview, students will either be accepted or rejected to the program.